intel-analytics/BigDL-2.x/pyzoo/zoo/zouwu/README.md

 *  manually tuned built-in LSTMForecaster
 *  auto-tuned LSTM-based pipeline using AutoTS (obtained out of ~100 trials)

+From below results, we can see that the features selected by AutoTS make much sense in our case, and AutoTS does achieved much better accuracy results than manually tuned model.

 #### Accuracy: manually tuned vs. AutoTS

 |Model|Mean Squared Error (smaller the better)|Symmetric Mean Absolute Percentage Error (smaller the better)|Trained Epochs|